 There is no full-proof success plan for social advertising on TikTok... yet.
 It is difficult to predict what content may work on TikTok as opposed to other social media platforms.
 This underscores the importance for brands to create optimized and personalized creative content that builds trusting relationships and authentic connections with their potential and existing connections.

-With Sprinklr Modern Marketing & Advertising, part of Sprinklr’s unified customer experience management (Unified-CXM) platform, brands can create, test, learn from, and democratize content on a unified platform that allows you to create connections, engage with your audience, and increase your brand’s awareness and visibility.
+With Sprinklr Marketing, part of Sprinklr’s unified customer experience management (Unified-CXM) platform, brands can create, test, learn from, and democratize content on a unified platform that allows you to create connections, engage with your audience, and increase your brand’s awareness and visibility.